 Want to know more?
 For many countries, experienced scientists have offered to help the teams in their native language: https://cern.ch/bl4s/contact

 How to sign up

-- July 2017 – Registration opens.
-Register your team name and your coach’s contact details now to start receiving email updates.
+- July 2018 – Registration Opening Register your team name, country, and coach’s contact details to start receiving email updates.

-- Preferably Sep 2018 – Winners conduct their experiment at CERN.
-Exact dates will be agreed between CERN and the winning teams.
+- September/October 2019 – Winners conduct their experiment at DESY Exact dates will be defined by DESY's accelerator schedule.